ja-p/ja-p.github.io/content/posts/nsec2022-email-template/index.md

 ### ANY /preview

-The `Any` route used here matches all HTTP methods.
+The `Any` route used here matches all standard HTTP methods.
 The route gets a few query parameters from the request which will be used to fill a `response` map variable.
 The `response` variable will also contain `custom` variables which we will revisit later, and a `m` variable which is the `MyApp` instance used to read the templates.

-The `templates/preview.html` file gets read through the `MyApp` instance and the content is parsed as template.
+The `templates/preview.html` file gets read through the `MyApp` instance and the content is parsed as a template.
 The template is then `Execute`d with the variable `response` as its data.
 The http response will contain the result of executing the template with the data.

 ### The Vulnerability

 I had never really heard of SSTI research or payloads in Go before.
-As such, I did a quick search to find existing research and found [one article](https://www.onsecurity.io/blog/go-ssti-method-research/) by Gus Ralph.
+As such, I did a quick search to find existing research and found [one article by Gus Ralph](https://www.onsecurity.io/blog/go-ssti-method-research/).
 My main takeaway was that it is possible to call exported functions from the variables that were passed to the template.

 Thankfully in this challenge, the template is provided the `m` variable of type `MyApp` which as we saw contains two exported functions.